 Yes, you get a better, higher quality of flavor from pour over coffee than from drip.
 The flavor is clearer, more vibrant and nuanced.

 Final Thoughts – Difference Between Drip Coffee And Pour Over

-Now that you know the difference between drip coffee and pour over coffee you can make a properly and fully informed about which is best for you, when and why.
+Now that you know the difference between drip coffee and pour over coffee you can make a properly and fully informed decision about which is best for you, when and why.

-Which of these two brewing methods do you prefer? which produces the best brew for you?
+Which of these two brewing methods do you prefer?
+Which produces the best brew for you?